 It reflects our proud rail and racing heritage

-It will feature 40 monoliths representing Doncaster’s contribution to the age of travel and speed, the quantity of locomotives that The Plant produced and a celebration of the A3 and A4 locomotives designed by Sir Nigel Gresley who became Chief Mechanical Engineer of the Great Northern Railway in 1911.
+It features 40 monoliths representing Doncaster’s contribution to the age of travel and speed, the quantity of locomotives that The Plant produced and a celebration of the A3 and A4 locomotives designed by Sir Nigel Gresley who became Chief Mechanical Engineer of the Great Northern Railway in 1911.
 The piece also celebrates the engineering ingenuity and gives a perspective to the volume and scale of locomotives built at Doncaster and the contribution the town made at this important time.

-12 of the monoliths will illustrate details from the original engineering draughtsman’s drawings of the A3 and A4 locomotives.
+12 of the monoliths illustrate details from the original engineering draughtsman’s drawings of the A3 and A4 locomotives.
 Drawn to scale, they give a clear representation of the size and weight of the locomotives from the inner workings to the wheels.
 This means when you are stood next to the monolith you feel the size and scale of the locomotives as they were.
 These illustrated monoliths are laid in order from left to right from the rear of the train to the front.
 Detailing includes:

 - a cross section of boiler tubes;